patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Client-side filtering/sorting/pagination

 For client-paginated tables, the only hook you need is `useLocalTableControls`.
 All arguments can be passed to it in one object, and the `tableControls` object returned by it contains everything you need to render the composable table.
+See [Which hooks/functions do I need?](#which-hooksfunctions-do-i-need).

 This simple example includes only the filtering, sorting and pagination features and excludes arguments and properties related to the other features (see [Features](#features)).